Home

 6. ____________________________________________________

-The purpose of this activity is to identify where you are currently in your life and to identify how balanced your current life situation is.
-If your wheel is very uneven, imagine how bumpy or uncomfortable life’s journey is or will be.
-A large, well-balanced growing wheel is a sure sign of a happy successful and satisfied life.
-But a balanced life does not mean that you spend the same amount of time in each area.
+The purpose of this activity is to identify how you currently spend your time on the major demands of your life.
+If your wheel of life is very uneven, it may match the current demands placed upon you.
+A large, well-balanced wheel can reflect a happy successful and satisfied life.
+But a balanced, satisfied life does not mean that you spend the same amount of time in each area.
 Some areas will need more attention than others depending on various situations that come up.
-Also, you will find that compromising will still be a required necessity since no matter what, you will only have 24 hours in a day!
+And one source of stress is ignoring your core values.
+So let's delve into the meaning behind your responses further.

 Look at your satisfaction scores.
 What are the 2 lowest scores?